-Use this air fryer calculator to convert traditional oven recipes for the air fryer.
+You can use the air fryer calculator below to convert traditional oven recipes for the air fryer.
 This oven to air fryer conversion calculator includes options for Fahrenheit (°F) and Celsius (°C).

 Remember, all air fryers are different and the exact time and temperature settings will depend on the make and model of air fryer, and the size of the ingredients, among other factors.

-Please use the below oven to air fryer converter as a guide for converting recipes.
+You can use this oven to air fryer converter as a guide for converting recipes.
 Remember to check on your food often during cooking, and use an instant read thermometer to check that it is cooked to the recommended safe temperature when cooking time is finished.

 Remember, all air fryers are different and the exact time and temperature settings will depend on the make and model of air fryer, and the size of the ingredients, among other factors.
 If your air fryer has different modes, use the Air Fry setting.

-For an easy printable air fryer cooking chart, check out our Air Fryer Cheat Sheet, free when you sign up to our email newsletter.
+For an easy printable air fryer cooking chart, check out our Air Fryer Cheat Sheet, free when you sign up for our email newsletter.

 Tips for converting recipes for the air fryer